kdpuvvadi/blog/content/posts/terraform-azure-getting-started.md

 ## Azure Shell install

-To run on azure, terraform use default Azure login stored in `.azure` direcotry on user home.
+To run on azure, terraform use default Azure login stored in `.azure` directory on user home.
 To login, Azure CLI needs to be installed.
 Download the CLI from [Microsoft](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli).
 Once download completed, installed the Azure CLI and Open the Powershell or Windows Terminal.

 To login, run